aramk/crayon-syntax-highlighter/readme.txt

 * FIXED:
     * Expanding code issues to do with position and dimensions
     * Toolbar font-size and line height improvements
+    * Added message about emailing in submit window of theme editor
     * Border is now drawn inside so right border won't clip from theme CSS
     * Comments were not detected to contain Crayons unless edited in wp-admin
     * Highlighting improvements for variables and entities